Pesäpallo: Match format

 Pesäpallo player on offence diving towards base.

 Both teams have a pelinjohtaja, lit. a game leader or more simply, a team's manager.
-The captain of the team – one of the players – tries to beat the other team's captain in the hutunkeitto (lit. 'draw of choice'), where the captains take turns holding the bat increasingly higher up, with the referee constantly checking if the hand positions are valid.
+The captain of the team – one of the players – tries to beat the other team's captain in the hutunkeitto (lit. 'porridge making ("boiling of porridge")'), where the captains take turns holding the bat increasingly higher up, with the umpire constantly checking if the hand positions are valid.
 The one who first gets contact on the top of the bat in a valid position wins, and gets to choose whether to start on offence or defence.